eik-lib/renovate-presets/README.md

 Top level modules have their dependencies updated once a week.

-To use the preset for top modules in a module add the following config to `renovate.json`:
+To use the preset for top level modules within another module, add the following config to `renovate.json`:

 ```json
 {